 If you want to know how much you’ll need to pay to operate a drone commercially in the UK, you can find the updated list of charges here.

-To conclude, always follow the drone code and fly your drone within line of sight at less than 400ft.
+To conclude, always follow the drone code and fly your drone within the line of sight at less than 400ft.
 The UK has a great online resource for flying your drone safely; dronesafe.uk.
 In addition to this, there are numerous drone safety apps out there too.
 My favorite is Drone Assist and it’s available on both IOS and Android.
-It provides up to date and accurate information on where you can and can’t fly, and, areas where you should be extremely cautious.
+It provides up-to-date and accurate information on where you can and can’t fly, and, areas where you should be extremely cautious.
 It’s powered by NATS, the main Air Traffic Control provider.

 Do you have any questions about flying your drone in the UK?
 If so, feel free to comment below and I’d be happy to help.
-As a UK national and drone pilot myself, I have done countless hours of research into the laws of piloting drones in the UK and would be happy to help with any questions; large or small.
+As a UK national drone pilot myself, I have done countless hours of research into the laws of piloting drones in the UK and would be happy to help with any questions; large or small.

 You may also be interested in:

 Flying with a Drone – The Ultimate Guide of Taking Your Drone on a Plane

 4 thoughts on “Everything You Need to Know About Drone Laws in the UK”